oppia/oppia-android/Updating-Maven-Dependencies.md

 ## Updating `maven_install.json`

 1. Ensure that after making changes in the list of dependencies, the final list is always lexicographically sorted.
-2. After updating dependency, run the following command.
+2. After updating the dependencies, run the following command.
 ```
 REPIN=1 bazel run @unpinned_maven//:pin
 ```

 ## Updating `maven_dependencies.textproto`
-If the update is performed in the `MAVEN_PRODUCTION_DEPENDENCY_VERSIONS` dictionary of the `versions.bzl` file, you will also need to run the [GenerateMavenDependenciesList.kt](https://github.com/oppia/oppia-android/blob/develop/scripts/src/java/org/oppia/android/scripts/maven/GenerateMavenDependenciesList.kt) script in order to update the [maven_dependencies.textproto](https://github.com/oppia/oppia-android/blob/develop/scripts/assets/maven_dependencies.textproto) file.
+If the update is performed in the `MAVEN_PRODUCTION_DEPENDENCY_VERSIONS` dictionary of the `versions.bzl` file, you will also need to run the [GenerateMavenDependenciesList.kt](https://github.com/oppia/oppia-android/blob/develop/scripts/src/java/org/oppia/android/scripts/maven/GenerateMavenDependenciesList.kt) script to update the [maven_dependencies.textproto](https://github.com/oppia/oppia-android/blob/develop/scripts/assets/maven_dependencies.textproto) file.
 This text proto file contains the license links for all the maven third-party dependencies on which Oppia Android depends.
 Please make sure that before running the script, you have successfully updated [maven_install.json](https://github.com/oppia/oppia-android/blob/develop/third_party/maven_install.json) by following the above-mentioned [guide](https://github.com/oppia/oppia-android/wiki/Updating-Maven-Dependencies#updating-maven_installjson).
 To run this script, run the following commands.

 ```